-President Biden's Executive Order on Advancing Biotechnology and Biomanufacturing Innovation for a Sustainable, Safe, and Secure American Bioeconomy laid out a whole-of-government approach to advance biotechnology and biomanufacturing towards innovative solutions to keep the U.S. healthy and secure.
-Among its directives, the National Science Foundation was charged with identifying bold goals and cross-cutting research and development needs that, if fully funded, would provide the foundational discoveries, innovations, and infrastructure essential to advance all sectors of the bioeconomy.
+6 www.whitehouse.gov/wp-content/uploads/2023/05/National-Artificial-Intelligence-Research-andand secure.
+Among its directives, NSF was charged with identifying bold goals and cross-cutting research and development needs that, if fully funded, would provide the foundational discoveries, innovations, and infrastructure essential to advance all sectors of the bioeconomy.
 Additional reports associated with the Executive Order identify key needs in workforce development, data and associated infrastructure, and manufacturing innovation needed to advance the U.S. bioeconomy.
 The focus on biotechnology to advance the U.S. bioeconomy aligns with the theme area of emerging industries and the Administration's focus on economic recovery.
 Investments in this area will allow translating knowledge and tools into applications that promote the U.S. bioeconomy in public health, agriculture, energy, climate change, and security.